 Does Maryland have a Good Samaritan Law?

 Yes!
-According to Maryland Law, if you help someone in good faith who is need of medical assistance from a drug or alcohol medical emergency, you and the person you help are immune from criminal prosecution (Md.Ann.
+According to Maryland Law, if you help someone in good faith who is in need of medical assistance from a drug or alcohol medical emergency, you and the person you help are immune from criminal prosecution (Md.Ann.
 Code Art.
 CR 1-210).

 From what am I immune?